LANDMAN

 Deep Analysis

-Episode 3 focuses on consequences and investigations.
-Cami's deep dive into Monty's finances reveals a pattern of questionable decisions, while Tommy must decide how to handle Cooper's dangerous alliance.
+Deep Analysis: Episode 3 focuses on consequences and investigations.
+Cami's deep dive into Monty's finances reveals questionable offshore arrangements, while Tommy must decide how to handle Cooper's dangerous Gallino alliance.
+The episode explores how truth becomes whatever survives the audit in the oil business.

 Easter Eggs